cube-js/cube/docs/content/Schema/pre-aggregations.md

 ### Time partitioning

-Any rollup and auto-rollup pre-aggregations can be partitioned by time using the `partitionGranularity` property:
+Any `rollup` pre-aggregations can be partitioned by time using the `partitionGranularity` property:

+This can reduce rollup refreshing time and cost significantly.
+Partitioned rollups currently cannot be used by queries without time dimensions.

 ```javascript
 cube(`Orders`, {